hallez/hrz-website/content/_index.md

 ---
 title: Halle Dimsdale-Zucker
 ---
-I am currently a postdoctoral research scientist in the [Aly](https://www.alylab.org/) and [Baldassano](https://www.dpmlab.org/) labs at [Columbia University](https://psychology.columbia.edu/) where I use functional magnetic resonance imaging (fMRI) and computational modeling techniques to answer questions about how the brain represents memories.
+I am currently a postdoctoral research fellow in the [Aly](https://www.alylab.org/) and [Baldassano](https://www.dpmlab.org/) labs at [Columbia University](https://psychology.columbia.edu/) where I use functional magnetic resonance imaging (fMRI) and computational modeling techniques to answer questions about how the brain represents memories.
+My work is funded by a NRSA F32 fellowship from the National Eye Institute (federal award #: F32EY032352).

 I completed my PhD in Dr. Charan Ranganath's [Dynamic Memory Lab](http://dml.ucdavis.edu/) at [UC Davis](http://psychology.ucdavis.edu/)